A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Resource costs of building blocks

 \subsection{Membership oracle cost}

-In order to prepare $\ket{\psi_m}$ a purification of $\Pi_{\langle S_k^i \rangle}/|S_k^i|$ and to restrict the boundary operators to act only on simplices present in the complex, the algorithm makes calls to a membership oracle $O_{m_k^i}$.
-The membership oracle determines if a $k$-simplex is present in the complex at scale $i$ (or not) based on the positions of the vertices $\{\vec{r}_\alpha\}$, and the length scale $\mu_i$ considered.
+In order to prepare $\ket{\psi_{S_k^i}}$ (a purification of $\Pi_{\langle S_k^i \rangle}/|S_k^i|$) and to restrict the boundary operators to act only on simplices present in the complex at a given length scale, the algorithm makes calls to a membership oracle $O_{m_k^i}$.
+The membership oracle determines if a given $k$-simplex is present in the complex at scale $i$ (or not) based on the positions of the vertices $\{\vec{r}_\alpha\}$, and the length scale $\mu_i$ considered.
 The membership oracle acts as

 We explicitly show how to implement the membership oracle for both the direct and compact mappings in Appendix~\ref{AppSub:MembershipOracles}.
-It is often claimed that the quantum algorithm for TDA does not require quantum RAM.
-While it is possible to implement the algorithm without it~\cite{ubaru2021quantum}, typical formulations do in fact use QRAM~\cite{lloyd2016quantum}.
-However, in contrast to other quantum machine learning algorithms, the QRAM used in TDA is not exponentially larger than the number of qubits used for storing the main register.
+It is often claimed that the quantum algorithm for TDA does not require a quantum lookup-table.
+While it is possible to implement the algorithm without it~\cite{ubaru2021quantum}, typical formulations do in fact use quantum table lookups~\cite{lloyd2016quantum}.
+However, in contrast to other quantum machine learning algorithms, the quantum lookup-table used in TDA is not exponentially larger than the number of qubits used for storing the main register.
+We only require the ability to read from the quantum lookup-table, not to write to it.

-Our membership oracle for direct mapped simplices follows the approach to clique finding in Ref.~\cite{metwalli2020cliquefinding}, and uses a QROM (quantum read-only memory) that can be implemented with a purely classical memory by going through a (classical) list of present edges, and applying a Toffoli gate on the adjacent vertices to increment a counter.
+Our membership oracle for direct mapped simplices follows the approach to clique finding in Ref.~\cite{metwalli2020cliquefinding}, and uses a slow-load quantum lookup-table that can be implemented with a purely classical memory by iterating a (classical) list of present edges, and applying a Toffoli gate on the corresponding vertices to increment a counter.
 The counter is used for verifying that all edges of the simplex are present.

-Our membership oracle for compact mapped simplices also makes use of quantum memory~\cite{hann2021qram}; either QRAM (performs fast loads using many ancilla qubits) or QROM~\cite{babbush2018encoding} (performs slow loads using few ancilla qubits and a classical memory).
-We coherently load the datapoints in the simplex, and calculate the distance between each pair of them.
-Comparing the distance against the length scale $\mu_i$ flags edges that are not present and yields a membership oracle implementation.
+Our membership oracle for compact mapped simplices also makes use of quantum lookup-tables~\cite{hann2021qram}; either performing fast loads using many ancilla qubits or, as with the direct mapping, slow loads with few ancilla qubits and a classical memory.
+We coherently load the coordinates of the vertices defining the simplex, and calculate the distance between each pair of them.
+Comparing the distances against the length scale $\mu_i$ flags edges that are not present and yields a membership oracle implementation.
 The compact membership oracle also verifies that the vertices are stored in increasing order for consistency.

 TDA is widely applied to high dimensional data.
 In order to reduce the cost of the membership oracle in the compact mapping, we can implement a classical pre-processing step.
 We can use the Johnson–Lindenstrauss lemma to embed the high-dimensional vertices into a lower dimensional space, while approximately maintaining the distances between vertices.
 The dimension $d$ can be reduced to $\bigO{\log(N)/\epsilon_{JL}^2}$ to ensure the distances between all the points stay accurate to a factor of $(1\pm \epsilon_{JL})$.